b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ```

 Sorting an array to get the maximum (or minimum) value is not the most effective
-(sorting is based on rearanging elements and takes quite some time).
-Traveling
+solution (sorting is based on rearranging elements and takes quite some
-through an array only once should be faster.
-Therefore probably a better
+time).
+Traveling through an array only once should be faster.
+Therefore probably
-solution (in terms of performance) would be something like
+a better solution (in terms of performance) would be something like

 ```jl
 s2 = """